-At Bank of Scotland, we want to do what’s best for our customers.
-Making sure you have access to innovative products and services is part of this.
-That’s why we’re working alongside the regulator, consumer groups and many others to make this happen.
+We want to do what’s best for our customers.
+Making sure you can use new services is part of this.
+That’s why we’ve been working with regulators, consumer groups and many others to make this happen.